satyanash/geekprotocol/about.md

 We try to document one situation per jekyll post so limit each PR per post.
 You may submit multiple PRs for different situations.

+If you have any ideas or suggestion you can file issues on the mentioned repository.

 > Everybody has a plan until they get punched in the mouth.
 >
 > -- Mike Tyson